Ronald Arculli: Early life

 Arculli was born to an Indian father and a Chinese mother.
 His parents divorced when he was three.
-He was sent to study in England and finished his A-levels in 1958.
+After graduating from St Joseph's College in 1956, he was sent to study in England and finished his A-levels in 1958.
 After this he returned to Hong Kong and eventually became a barrister and solicitor in both the bars of Hong Kong and England.

 Career

 Arculli was a member of the Legislative Council of Hong Kong and the deputy chairman of the Liberal Party.
 He is also a member of the board of directors of the Asia Art Archive and the former chairman of the Hong Kong Jockey Club.
 Among his current responsibilities, he is currently a senior partner with King & Wood Mallesons.